pact-foundation/docs.pact.io/website/docs/implementation_guides/rust.md

 and [V4 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-4) and provides shared libraries that can be used in other languages via foreign function interfaces (FFI).

+Note: The mock server crates have moved to https://github.com/pact-foundation/pact-core-mock-server.

 ## Installing / Getting started

 ### Rust Projects